One Hundred Years' History of the Chinese in Singapore

 One Hundred Years' History of the Chinese in Singapore is a book written by Song Ong Siang and published in 1923.
-It is a compilation the lives and contributions of the Chinese from 1819 to 1919 to Singapore.
+It is a compilation the lives and contributions of the Chinese to Singapore from 1819 to 1919.

 Contents

 The first eight chapters cover the years 1819 to 1899, with one chapter dedicated to each decade.
 The next four chapters cover the years 1900 to 1919, with two chapters dedicated to each decade.
 The book mostly focuses on the Peranakans as Song did not speak Chinese and had to rely on English records and those who could speak English.

 History

 The book was initially meant to be a few chapters in the book One Hundred Years of Singapore by Walter Makepeace, Roland Braddell and Gilbert E. Brooke.
 Makepeace believed that only someone of Chinese ethnicity could adequately write the chapters, and approached Lim Boon Keng, who declined the offer and suggested Song instead, as he believed that he would not be able to adequately compile the history of the Chinese in Singapore.